Anaig/SmilingGecko/readme.md

    - Choose to stay signed in
 ![Screen 1](/readmeMedia/screen2.png)

-   - Choose the "Food Transparancy" application
+   - Choose the "Food Transpareancy" application
 ![Screen 1](/readmeMedia/screen3.png)

    - Click on the " + New" button